-In 2020, the Company sold its idle lots with carrying value of ₱10,086,500 for ₱17,700,000 resulting to gain amounting to ₱7,613,500 recorded as part of gain on sale of properties under "Other income" (see Note 26).
+In 2020, the Company sold its idle lands with carrying value of ₱10,086,500 for ₱17,700,000 resulting to gain amounting to ₱7,613,500 recorded as part of gain on sale of properties under "Other income" (see Note 26).

-As at date of this report, sale of land and building and improvements under NCAHFS are not yet perfected due to delays caused by events beyond the Company's control including but not limited to processing of required documentary requirements.
+As at date of this report, sale of other NCAHFS are not yet perfected due to delays caused by events beyond the Company's control including but not limited to processing of required documentary requirements.
 The management remains committed to its plan to sell the asset and is actively in contact with the prospective buyer.